-- How to Contact Us Our website, phone numbers, mailing addresses and other contact information are on the back cover. - Summary of Your Costs Lists your costs for covered services. - Important Plan Information Describes deductibles, copays, coinsurance, coinsurance maximums, out-of-pocket maximums and allowed amounts - How Providers Affect Your Costs How using an in-network provider affects your benefits and lowers your out-of-pocket costs - Prior Authorization Describes our prior authorization provision - Clinical Review Describes our clinical review provision - Personal Health Support Programs Describes our health support programs - Continuity of Care Describes how to continue care at the in-network level of benefits when a provider is no longer in the network - Covered Services A detailed description of what is covered - Exclusions and Limitations Describes services that are not covered - Other Coverage Describes how benefits are paid when you have other coverage or what you must do when a third party is responsible for an injury or illness - How Do I File A Claim Instructions on how to send in a claim - Complaints and Appeals What to do if you want to file a complaint or submit an appeal - Eligibility and Enrollment Describes who can be covered. - When Coverage Ends Describes when coverage ends - Other Plan Information Lists general information about how this plan is administered and required state and federal notices - Definitions Meanings of words and terms used
+- How to Contact Us Our website, phone numbers, mailing addresses and other contact information are on the back cover. - Summary of Your Costs Lists your costs for covered services. - Important Plan Information Describes deductibles, copays, coinsurance, coinsurance maximums, out-of-pocket maximums and allowed amounts - How Providers Affect Your Costs How using an in-network provider affects your benefits and lowers your out-of-pocket costs - Prior Authorization Describes our prior authorization provision - Clinical Review Describes our clinical review provision - Case Management Describes our case management provision - Continuity of Care Describes how to continue care at the in-network level of benefits when a provider is no longer in the network - Covered Services -A detailed description of what is covered - Exclusions and Limitations- Describes services that are not covered - Other Coverage Describes how benefits are paid when you have other coverage or what you must do when a third party is responsible for an injury or illness - How Do I File A Claim -Instructions on how to send in a claim - Complaints and Appeals What to do if you want to file a complaint or submit an appeal - Eligibility and Enrollment Describes who can be covered. - When Coverage Ends Describes when coverage ends - COBRA Describes how you can continue coverage after your group plan ends - Other Plan Information Lists general information about how this plan is administered and required state and federal notices - Definitions Meanings of words and terms used